 Most writing is creative writing, where you describe something that happened or you make up a story.
-Reflective writing gives the writer insights and can lead to further learning.
-It is like rewinding your life to a past event and then thinking about how is affected your life, what you could have done differently to change the outcome, or what came out of the event.
+However, reflective writing gives the writer insights and can lead to further learning.
+It is like rewinding your life to a past event and then thinking about how it affected your life, what you could have done differently to change the outcome, or what came out of the event.

 Reflection is a mental process.
 It is contemplation or a long consideration.
 Thoughts or opinions that come to you while you are reflecting are called reflections.
-Unlike a reflection in a mirror, it in as interpretation of what is going on between learning and thinking.
+Unlike a reflection in a mirror, it is an interpretation of what is going on between learning and thinking.

 When you are writing about a reflection, there are factors that can affect how you express it.
 These are:

 - Your emotions at the time of writing

 - How capable you are at writing reflectively